Dr Alexandra Loske

 Alexandra Loske is an art historian, curator and editor with a particular interest in late eighteenth and early nineteenth century European art and architecture.
 She was born and grew up in Germany and came to England in 1997, where her first job was as a cataloguer and IT manager at the specialist art booksellers Shipleys in London's Charing Cross Road.
 She has been working at the University of Sussex since 1999.
 She is the managing editor of the Frogmore Press, which was founded in 1983 and publishes the literary journal The Frogmore Papers and other collections.
 She is currently working on a substantial book on the history of colour systems in art and print culture (publication date September 2017, Octopus Publishing Group, London)

 Alexandra obtained an M.A. in Linguistics and English Literature from Humboldt University Berlin in 1997 and ten years later added an M.A. in Art History from the University of Sussex.
 She then received an AHRC funded D.Phil scholarship.
 Her research is based at the Royal Pavilion, Brighton, where she also regularly gives guided tours and talks.
 Alexandra submitted her doctoral thesis in January 2014 and passed her Viva Voce on 9 May 2014.
-She will graduate in July 2014.
+She graduated in July 2014.

 In 2011/12 she curated the exhibition Robert Goff - An Etcher in the Wake of Whistler at Brighton Museum and Art Gallery.

 In 2012 Alexandra curated an exhibition about the life and work of the composer Frederick Delius, which was installed for the 2012 Proms season at the Royal Albert Hall in London.

 Alexandra Loske joined the team of associate tutors in the department of Art History in November 2008 and has since been teaching the modules Visual Cultures II and Art on Site and contributed to the lecture courses Communicating Art, Stories of Art, Objects of Art, Art and Artists, Art in the Modern Era, Art and the City, and Exhibition Studies.
 Since 2014 she has been delivering Widening Participation workshops for the Art History department.

 Alexandra was the Resources Coordinator and Language Learning Advisor of the Language Learning Centre from 2001 until 2011.